nobodyme/dynamic-programming/README.md

 This will be elaborate step by step explanation about attaining the solution, since this is the first sum.

-So how would go on solving that?
+So how would you go on solving that?
 Oh, the properties I read talked about saving the sub-problems to make the computations easier!
 What are the sub-problems here?